docwarems/jmc-tutorial/docs/README.md

 The moral of the exercise is that no matter how fast the JVM is, it can never save you from poor choices in algorithms and data structures.

+*MS: From comparing the provided before and fixed recordings, the improvement became not clear to me.
+Where can I see this from?
+Of course as a Java programmer I know that using the HashSet as a fix was obvious.*

 <a id="markdown-exercise-3--latencies" name="exercise-3--latencies"></a>
 ### Exercise 3 - Latencies